o3de/o3de.org/content/docs/userguide/waf/user-settings.md

 ---
-description: ' Add new user settings and define utility functions for your &ALYlong;
-  Waf configuration. '
+description: ' Add new user settings and define utility functions for your Amazon Lumberyard Waf configuration. '
 title: Adding User Settings to Waf
 ---